google/WebFundamentals/src/content/en/updates/2016/10/addeventlistener-once.md

       });
     }

-By default, the `'load'` event listener callback will remain in scope when it finishes running, even though it's never used again.
+By default, the `load` event listener callback will remain in scope when it finishes running, even though it's never used again.
 Because the `data` variable is used inside the callback, it will also remain in scope, and never get garbage collected.
 If the callback were removed via the `once` parameter, though, both